Frac7/PSAB-Client/README.md

 # Overview
 This is the final project for "Design and Development of Blockchain Applications".

-This is a spike solution for for the management of agricultural resources, goods and activities.
+This is a spike solution for the management of agricultural resources, goods and activities.

 This project was created with:
 - Create React App